crmpicco/aws-certifications/deployment-provisioning-automation.md

 They are disabled by default

 They are encrypted and stored in a S3 bucket and decrypted when you access them

+## EC2 Image Builder

+Allows you to create EC2 images

+Image Pipeline - defines the configuration and end-to-end process of building images

+Image Recipe - Image builder creates a recipe for each image, which can be shared, version-controlled

+Build components - the software components to include in the image